 Campers attending for multiple years in robotics or more experienced campers have an opportunity to develop their learning further, where they will use similar tools with more complex modeling and programming with new projects and challenges.
 As campers move beyond the basic functions of robotics, they will begin to learn more about gear ratios, as well as more in depth programming that combines visual programming with coding in Robot C, a common programming language used for Robotics programming.
 With a greater understanding of robot mechanics, campers can customize their electrical circuitry and designs to create even more intricate robots.

 Our program uses the VEX Robotics platform, a popular and advanced platform for robotics competitions.
+You can find robotics workshop wrap-up videos from last summer here.

 Campers with varying experiences can work with an array of tools.
-Tools and platforms used in past workshops include Scratch (perfect for beginners), Stencyl (great for 2D platformers and top-down games), Kodu (for campers interested in 3D game design), StarLogo (for campers who like 3D level and terrain design), as well as Unity with Playmaker, a more advanced 3D platform for experienced game designers, used in professional settings across the globe.
+Tools and platforms used in past workshops include Scratch (perfect for beginners), Stencyl (great for 2D platformers and top-down games), Kodu (for campers interested in 3D game design), StarLogo (for campers who like 3D level and terrain design), Gamemaker, as well as Unity with Playmaker, a more advanced 3D platform for experienced game designers, used in professional settings across the globe.
 More experienced campers and returning campers will delve deeper into these tools or experience new platforms for designing games.
 There is an endless amount to learn when designing games!
 Working together, all campers will develop the story, game mechanics, characters, backgrounds and other elements of their video games.
 All campers can take home their games and continue creating their games back home!

 - 3D Design & Printing